alexandre-schaffner/alexandre-schaffner/README.md

 - 🦀 I also want to learn Rust one day
 - 🌱 I’m currently learning C/C++/JavaScript/Solidity
 - 💞️ I’m looking to collaborate on every interesting projects involving fruits
-- 📫 How to reach me: alexandre.schaffner@icloud.com or Alexandre Schaffner on LinkedIn (if u're kind w/ me I'll give you my Snapchat 👻)
+- 📫 How to reach me: alexandre.schaffner@icloud.com or Alexandre Schaffner on LinkedIn (I'll give you my snap if you're cool 👻)

 <!---
 alexandre-schaffner/alexandre-schaffner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.